cessda/cessda.fair-tests/README.md

 3. The keyword text matches a label from the ELSST Topics API

 A record passes if at least one keyword meets all the specified validation criteria.

+### 4. DDI Recommended Vocabularies

+Verifies that the record uses the following recommended DDI vocabularies in the appropriate attributes:

+1. DDI Analysis Unit
+2. DDI Time Method
+3. DDI Mode of Collection

+A record passes if it contains at least one recommended DDI controlled vocabulary.

+### 5. DDI Optional Vocabulary (Sampling Procedure)

+Verifies that the record uses the DDI Sampling Procedure vocabulary in the appropriate attribute.
+A record passes if it contains at least one term from the vocabulary.

+### 6. CESSDA Topic Classification Vocabulary

+Verifies that the record uses the Topic Classification vocabulary in the appropriate attribute.
+A record passes if it contains at least one term from the vocabulary.

 ## Prerequisites